jaswingumpella/codevision/docs/iteration-6-completion.md

 ## Backend Deliverables
 - **Diagram pipeline:** Added `DiagramBuilderService` with a JavaParser-powered call graph builder that extracts dependency edges, guards against cycles, and emits diagram definitions + call flow summaries.
 Sequence diagrams get both internal-only and `codeviz2`-external variants, and every diagram has synchronized PlantUML/Mermaid sources.
 - **Per-endpoint call flows:** Sequence diagrams and `callFlows` entries are now emitted per REST/SOAP/legacy endpoint (using `HTTP_METHOD pathOrOperation` labels) so downstream consumers can reason about individual surfaces instead of a single merged flow.
+- **Class/component heuristics:** When the graph lacks explicit edges, we fall back to heuristic arrows (Controller→Service→Repository→Entity).
+Component nodes now include representative class names so documentation readers can immediately see which code was grouped.
 - **Persistence + storage:** Introduced the `diagram` table, `DiagramService`, and filesystem-backed SVG storage (`diagram.storage.root`, default `./data/diagrams`).
 Diagrams are regenerated each analysis run, saved alongside metadata JSON, and hydrated into snapshots when missing.
 - **API + schema:** Extended `ParsedDataResponse` with `callFlows` and `diagrams`, updated the OpenAPI contract (new `DiagramDescriptor` schema, `/project/{id}/diagrams`, `/project/{id}/diagram/{diagramId}/svg`), regenerated the OAS module, and wired a new `ProjectDiagramController`.
 - **Security + cleanup:** `ProjectSnapshotService` now pulls diagrams via the new repository/service when snapshots lack them, and purge flows delete both DB rows and SVG files.